 I would suggest that if abstract painting hasn’t worked for you, it might be because you only have ever copied someone else’s expression or process.
 You have missed the most important part of abstract painting, a deep emotional connection to your work.
-And I want to help you find your emotional connection!
+And I want to help you find that connection!

 During this course, I want to model for you how you can make this emotional connection in order to make your most important work.
 It’s about pursuing a feeling, not ever arriving, but loving the process.